You are looking at one of the biggest and completed guide to alternative gemstones engagement rings!

 Sodalite encourages rational thought, objectivity, truth, and intuition, along with verbalization of feelings.
 Sodalite brings emotional balance and calms panic attacks.
 It enhances self-esteem, self-acceptance, and self-trust.

-It’s a fairly versatile gemstone that can be used in a variety of jewelry designs and it’s great alternative engagement ring.
+It’s a fairly versatile gemstone that can be used in a variety of jewelry designs and it’s great alternative gemstones engagement rings.
 Sodalite beads are popular in beaded necklaces, earrings, and bracelets.
 Beads can be spherical, tubular, square or tumbled.
 Sodalite also makes attractive cabochon pendants, rings, and earrings.

 Also called copper-blue azure mineral of blue color with glass luster, is fragile.